 Information disclosure based on the TCFD recommendations

-Toshiba Group has endorsed the TCFD recommendations and are a member of the TCFD Consortium, which aims to promote actions by organizations in Japan in support of the TCFD recommendations.
+Toshiba Group has endorsed the TCFD recommendations and is a member of the TCFD Consortium, which aims to promote actions by organizations in Japan in support of the TCFD recommendations.

 Governance

-Prior to the deliberation and decision-making by the Management Committee meetings, policies, strategies, and measures related to the environment, including climate change, are discussed at the Corporate Environmental Conference chaired by the President (Chief Environmental Management Officer).
-The conference takes place semiannually, with the participation of each business group’s Environmental Management Officer, the Environmental Promotion Officer, the Corporate Staff Group Manager, and the Strategic Environmental Management Division.
+Detailed policies and action plans to address environment-related issues including climate change are discussed at the Management Committee meetings or the Corporate Environmental Conference headed by the President.
+The conference takes place semiannually, with the participation of each business division’s Environmental Management Officer, the Environmental Promotion Officer, the Corporate Staff Group-related Manager, and the Sustainability and Environmental Affairs Division.

 Strategy